patternfly/patternfly-react/packages/react-charts/src/components/ChartLegend/examples/ChartLegend.md

 ```

 ### Legend links

+This demonstrates an approach for applying links to a legend using a custom label component.
+These links are keyboard navigable.

 ```js
 import React from 'react';
 import { Chart, ChartAxis, ChartGroup, ChartLabel, ChartLegend, ChartLine, ChartThemeColor, ChartVoronoiContainer } from '@patternfly/react-charts';